Cheese & Dairy

 Religious life has been a dominating factor in Neillsville

 life since the earliest days.
 All leading denominations are

 represented here, and there are many sightly church edifies.

 There are Presbyterian, Congregational, Methodist,

-Christian Science, Catholic, Norwegian Lutheran, German
+Episcopal, Christian Science, Catholic, Norwegian Lutheran,

-Church formerly flourished for some years.
+Unitarian Church formerly flourished for some years.